timkuijsten/node-mongo-escape/README.md

 # mongo-key-escaper

+Properly escape variables to prevent NoSQL injection in MongoDB.

-Escape all occurences of "$" and "." in object keys.
-Replace them with "＄" (U+FF04) and "．" (U+FF0E).
-Silently ignores other primitive types that pose no threat to mongo injection.
+Escape all occurences of "$" and "." where needed and replace them with "＄" (U+FF04) and "．" (U+FF0E).

+**Note**: this ought to be foolproof **only** if [server side JavaScript is disabled], so make sure `security.javascriptEnabled` is set to `false` in your mongodb configuration file.
+This has the effect that the [mapReduce] command and [$where] operator can not be used since these functions allow the execution of arbitrary JavaScript code.

 ## Example